Best Ever Chili Recipe

 Instructions

-• Heat a large pot on medium heat, add the sliced bacon and cook until crispy, stirring occasionally and scraping any browned bits from the bottom of the pan, about 10 minutes.
+• Cook the bacon.
+Heat a large pot on medium heat, add the sliced bacon and cook until crispy, stirring occasionally and scraping any browned bits from the bottom of the pan, about 10 minutes.
 Reduce heat if bacon is browning too quickly.

-• Add the onion, and bell pepper to the pot, stirring frequently.
+• Cook the veggies.
+Add the onion and bell pepper to the pot, stirring frequently.
 Cook for 4 to 5 minutes or until vegetables have softened.
 Add the garlic and stir for another 30 seconds.

-• Add the ground beef, breaking into small pieces with a spatula, until cooked through.
+• Cook the beef.
+Add the ground beef, breaking into small pieces with a spatula, until cooked through.
 Strain off any accumulated liquid and fat from the pot.

-Adding ground beef to a pot to make chili.
+Adding ground beef to a pot of chili.

-• Reduce the heat to medium-low.
+• Add the aromatics.
+Reduce the heat to medium-low.
 Stir in the tomato paste, and dried spices, and cook until they are fragrant, about 2 minutes.

-• Increase the heat to high until the chili comes to a boil.
+• Add the rest and simmer.
+Add the canned tomatoes with juices, drained beans, beef broth, and bay leaf, and give it a stir.
+Increase the heat to high until the chili comes to a boil.
 Reduce heat to medium-low and simmer for 30 minutes uncovered, stirring occasionally.

-• To serve, remove bay leaf.
-Ladle servings into individual bowls.
-Garnish with avocado, red onion, cheese, cilantro or any other toppings.
+• Serve.
+To serve, remove bay leaf and ladle servings into individual bowls.
+Garnish with avocado, red onion, cheese, cilantro or other toppings (I've got ideas above).

 Lisa’s Tips

-• Serving Size: This recipe makes 9 cups, enough for 6 good-sized servings.
+• Serving Size: This recipe makes about 9 cups, enough for 6 good-sized servings.

-• To control the amount of salt in your chili, choose unsalted beef broth, beans, canned tomatoes, and tomato paste.
+• To control the amount of salt in your chili, choose low-sodium or unsalted beef broth, beans, canned tomatoes, and tomato paste.

 • Bacon can be tricky to slice.
 To make it easier, place your bacon in the freezer for at least 30 minutes to firm it up.

-• Make sure to use a large pot, to accomodate all these ingredients.
+• Make sure to use a large pot, to accommodate all these ingredients.
 My favorite is the beautiful Le Creuset dutch oven you see pictured.

 Nutrition